MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/readme.md

 ### Facebook Acquisition Notification in Analytics does not always disappear

-In some cases, the notification in Analytics that tells [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] users that they do not have a valid token for Facebook Pages acquisition is wrongly displayed.
+In some cases, the notification in Analytics that tells [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] users that they do not have a valid token for Facebook Pages acquisition is wrongly displayed.